6 Best Places to Visit In Thailand

 3. Ko Phi Phi

-Do stop at breathtaking sites like Maya Bay and Money Beach.
+Do stop at breathtaking sites like Maya Bay and Monkey Beach.
 You can book your stay at Phi Phi Don Island as it only has hotels.
 The deep coral reefs and gardens are sure to impress you with their greenery and adventurous activities.
 A hidden gem, Phi Phi Leh will give you the best views from verdant cliffs.

 4. Krabi